 Having endured the wrath of his parents, the child welfare system, homelessness, addiction and numerous incarcerations, Mike Rodriguez knows hell firsthand.
 Mike’s salvation arrives in the form of a journal and a pen, the means to record the horrors of his lost childhood and to somehow make sense of his place and purpose in the world.
 In his primitive scrawl, Mike writes not just to save himself but to share his story with young adults in the hope that it will save others like him from a similar fate.

-A portion of each sale of Children of War: The Mike Rodriguez Story is dedicated to a scholarship fund in Mike’s name to help youth achieve their personal and professional goals.
+A portion of each sale of Children of War: The Mike Rodriguez Story is dedicated to a scholarship fund in Mike’s name to help youth achieve their personal and academic goals.